 When you think of the risks involved in falling foul of competition law, most people think of cartels.
-However, under Chapter II of the Competition Act 1998, you can also be in breach of competition law if you abuse a dominant position in the marketplace.
+However, under Chapter II of the Competition Act 1998, you can also breach competition law if you abuse a dominant position in the marketplace.

-A dominant position can arise if you have more than 40% of the market share.
-Examples of anti-competitive behaviour include undercutting competitors by selling at less than the cost price to drive out competition or tying or bundling purchases so some customers can only purchase an item if they tie in other items that they would prefer not to buy from you.
+A dominant position can arise if you have over 40% of the market share.
+Examples of anti-competitive behaviour include undercutting competitors by selling at less than the cost price to drive out competition or tying or bundling purchases so some customers can only purchase an item if they tie in other items they would prefer not to buy from you.

 5. Put anti-competition law training in place

-Whether you are a company director, head of sales or procurement or a department head, you need to know enough about competition law to know when something is not right.
+Whether you are a company director, head of sales or procurement or a department head, you must know enough about competition law to know when something is wrong.

-That way, the business can be alerted and hopefully act to quash any potentially anti-competitive practices that are thought to be money-making ideas by over-enthusiastic company directors or employees.
+That way, the business can be alerted and hopefully act to quash any potentially anti-competitive practices thought to be money-making ideas by over-enthusiastic company directors or employees.

 6. If you make a mistake, come clean

 You may receive leniency and avoid sanctions if you speak up first.